Being a professional Driver is a very sedentary occupation, and coupled with poor eating habits, you can do serious damage to your body.

 - High blood pressure

 As with any health-related article, consult your doctor before making any major changes to your diet and exercise to discuss the best and healthiest options you can pursue.

-We are not promising that any of these work outs, or an adherence to a workout schedule will yield results, this article provides a helpful guide on where you can start with your work outs.
+We are not promising that any of these workouts, or adherence to a workout schedule will yield results, this article provides a helpful guide on where you can start with your workouts.